-Christopher Jones, PhD, Associate Professor of Special Education and Coordinator Rachel Mathews, EdD, Professor of Special Education Ruth L. Meese, PhD, Professor of Special Education Peggy L. Tarpley, PhD, Associate Professor of Special Education
+Christopher Jones, PhD, Associate Professor of Special Education and Coordinator Aftab Khan, PhD, Assistant Professor of Special Education

 Longwood offers a five-year Special Education Program/Liberal Studies General Curriculum Five Year (SLG) leading to a Master's Degree with a concentration in Special Education (graduate courses will need to be taken in the summer).
 This program is designed for students who want to become Special Education teachers.
 Liberal Studies is the major for teacher education.
 (See the Liberal Studies section of this Catalog.)
 Students graduate with a Bachelor's Degree in Special Education/Liberal Studies in four years.
 Those who choose not to complete the fifth year of the program will not be licensed to teach in Special Education.